Yekaterinburg

-Yekaterinburg was founded on 18 November 1723 and named after Yekaterina I, the wife of Russian emperor Peter the Great.
+Yekaterinburg was founded on 18 November 1723 and named after the Orthodox name of Catherine I (born Marta Helena Skowrońska), the wife of Russian Emperor Peter the Great.
 The city served as the mining capital of the Russian Empire as well as a strategic connection between Europe and Asia.
 In 1781, Catherine the Great gave Yekaterinburg the status of a district town of Perm Province, and built the historical Siberian Route through the city.
 Yekaterinburg became a key city to Siberia, which had rich resources.
 In the late 19th century, Yekaterinburg became one of the centres of revolutionary movements in the Urals.
 In 1924, after the Russian SFSR founded the Soviet Union, the city was renamed Sverdlovsk after the Bolshevik leader Yakov Sverdlov.
 During the Soviet era, Sverdlovsk was turned into an industrial and administrative powerhouse.
-In 1991, after the dissolution of the Soviet Union, the city returned to its historical name.
+On 23 September 1991 the city returned to its historical name.

 Yekaterinburg is one of Russia's most important economic centres and was one of the host cities of the 2018 FIFA World Cup.
 The city is currently experiencing an economic and population boom, which resulted in some of the tallest skyscrapers of Russia being located in the city.
 Yekaterinburg is home to the headquarters of the Central Military District of the Russian Armed Forces, as well as the presidium of the Ural Branch of the Russian Academy of Sciences.

 Yekaterinburg is famous for its constructivist architecture and is also considered the "Russian capital of street art".

 History

 Prehistory

 The area was settled in prehistory.
 The earliest settlements date to 8000–7000 BC, in the Mesolithic period.
 The Isetskoe Pravoberezhnoye I archaeological site contains a Neolithic settlement dated to 6000–5000 BC.
 It includes stone processing workshops with artefacts such as grinding plates, anvils, clumps of rock, tools, and finished products.
 Over 50 different types of rock and minerals were used in tool making, indicating extensive knowledge of the region's natural resources.
-The Gamayun peninsula (left bank of the Upper Iset pond) has archaeological findings from the Chalcolithic Period: workshops for producing stone tools (upper area) and two dwellings of the Ayat people (lower area).
-There are also traces of the Koptyak people from 2000 BC: dishes decorated with bird images and evidence of metallurgical production.
-The Tent I site contains the only Koptyak burials discovered in the Ural Mountains.
-In the Bronze Age, the Gamayun people lived in the area.
+The Gamayun peninsula (left bank of the Verkh-Isetsky Pond) has archaeological findings from the Chalcolithic Period: workshops for producing stone tools (upper area) and two dwellings of the Ayat culture (lower area).
+There are also traces of the Koptyak culture from 2000 BC: dishes decorated with bird images and evidence of metallurgical production.
+The Tent I site contains the only Koptyak culture burials discovered in the Ural Mountains.
+In the Bronze Age, the people of Gamayun culture lived in the area.
 They left fragments of ceramics, weapons, and ornaments.

 Archaeological artifacts in the vicinity of Yekaterinburg were first discovered during railway construction, at the end of the 19th century.
 Excavation and research began in the 20th century.
 Artifacts are held at the Sverdlovsk Regional Museum of Local Lore, at the Hermitage, at the Museum of Anthropology and Ethnography of the Academy of Sciences, and at other museums.